-'''

-export .....: Turn on and off the exporting of data (DEFAULT = OFF).
+export: Turn on and off the exporting of data (DEFAULT = OFF).

-'''

-imageloc : Set the location for images to be exported (DEFAULT = ./images). imagetype Set the format of exported images (DEFAULT = PNG).
+imageloc : Set the location for images to be exported (DEFAULT = ./images). imagetype : Set the format of exported images (DEFAULT = PNG). exportasfits : Exports maps in FITS format.
+Overrides imagetype.
+(DEFAULT = OFF).